samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 **Very Easy.** Most people can accomplish a DC 5 task with little chance of failure.
 Unless circumstances are unusual, let characters succeed at such a task without making a check.

 **Easy, Moderate, and Hard.** These are the most common difficulties, and you can run your game using only them.
 A character with a 10 in the associated ability and no proficiency will succeed at an easy task around 50 percent of the time.
 For a moderate task, a character needs either a higher score or proficiency to have a similar chance of success, whereas a hard task typically requires both to have a similar chance.
-If you can’t decide between two levels of difficulty, choose a DC somewhere in the middle, such as 17 or 18 for a task that is a little easier than “hard.”
+If you can’t decide between two levels of difficulty, choose a DC somewhere in the middle, such as 17 or 18 for a task that is a little easier than "hard."

 **Very Hard and Nearly Impossible.** A DC 25 task is almost out of reach for low-level characters, but more reasonable after level 10 or so.
 Low-level characters have no chance to accomplish a DC 30 task, while a level 20 character with proficiency and a relevant ability score of 20 still needs a 19 or 20 on the die roll to succeed at a task of this difficulty.

 If you’re setting the DC for a saving throw, don’t go lower than 10 or higher than 20.
-If a creature is the source of the effect forcing a saving throw, use the standard formula for calculating a save DC (see “[Calculated DCs](#CalculatedDCs)” below).
+If a creature is the source of the effect forcing a saving throw, use the standard formula for calculating a save DC (see "[Calculated DCs](#CalculatedDCs)" below).

 #### Calculated DCs